xmonader/letsbuildacompiler-pretty/src/tutor16_unitconstruction.md

 ```

 which is really, really dumb.
 We can do better, of course, by simply
-pre-appending a minus sign to the string passed to LoadConstant, but it
+pre-appending a minus sign to the string passed to `LoadConstant`, but it
-adds a few lines of code to SignedFactor, and I'm applying the KISS
+adds a few lines of code to `SignedFactor`, and I'm applying the KISS
 philosophy very aggressively here.
 What's more,  to tell the truth, I
 think I'm subconsciously enjoying generating "really, really dumb" code,
 so I can have the pleasure of watching it get dramatically better when